 Polystyrene sulfonates release sodium or calcium ions in the stomach in exchange for hydrogen ions.
-When the resin reaches the large intestine, the hydrogen ions are exchanged for free potassium ions; the resin is then eliminated in the faeces.
+When the resin reaches the large intestine, the hydrogen ions are exchanged for free potassium ions; the wax is then eliminated in the feces.

-The net effect is to decrease the amount of potassium available for absorption into the blood and to increase the amount that is excreted through the stool.
-The effect is a reduction in potassium levels in the body.
+The net effect is to decrease the amount of potassium available for absorption into the blood and increase the amount excreted through the stool.
+The result is a reduction in potassium levels in the body.

 Clostridium difficile associated diarrhea (CDDA)

 Tolevamer was designed to bind enterotoxins rather than directly attack Clostridium difficile.
-As it does not have antibiotic properties, it does not harm the intestinal flora.
+It does not have antibiotic properties and does not harm the intestinal flora.

-The first studies used sodium salt, but it was soon replaced with potassium sodium salt to prevent hypokalemia, which is often associated with diarrhea.
+The first studies used sodium salt, but it was soon replaced with potassium sodium salt to prevent hypokalemia, often associated with diarrhea.